Palacio de Fomento: Use and name

-In 2008, the Agriculture Ministry merged with the Environment Ministry.
-The building houses civil servants belonging to the current Ministry of Agriculture, Food and Environment (Ministerio de Agricultura, Alimentación y Medio Ambiente).

 Sculptures

 In 1905, a group of marble sculptures by Agustí Querol Subirats entitled La Gloria y los Pegasos was placed on top of the building.
 The damage suffered during the Civil War and the inclement weather suffered over time deteriorated the sculptures, which were replaced by bronze replicas in 1976.

 Heritage status and access

 It was put on Spain's national heritage register in 1989 under the name Ministerio de Agricultura, Pesca y Alimentación (Ministry of Agriculture, Fisheries and Food).

 It is classed as a Bien de Interés Cultural or Property of Cultural Interest.

 As at 2016 guided tours are available to the public outside normal office hours.